asapper/Capstone-Senior-Project/Markdown/docs/setup.md

 ## Running the mobile app
 ### On a computer

 Ensure that the environment is set up as described above.

 Running a simulation of the app in a web browser is as simple as navigating to the mobile app project directory and running `ionic serve`.
-To run a simulation in the browser with all mobile platforms side-by-side, run `ionic serve --lab`.
+To compare all mobile platforms, append `--lab` to the command.
 To launch the app in an iOS simulator, run `ionic emulate ios`.
 To launch the app in an Android simulator, run `ionic emulate android`.

 ### On a mobile device

 Ensure that the device is properly attached, and can be detected by the system.

 To run the app on an iOS device, run `ionic run ios`.
 To run the app on an Android device, run `ionic run android`.